 - 13 children fifteen-nineteen year olds

-To put this into context, in 2016 there were 446 one-four years old deaths in England and Wales.
-5.6% of which were sudden unexplained deaths, more than deaths due to fires and drowning.
+In 2016, there were 446 one-four year old deaths in England and Wales.
+25 (or 5.6%) were sudden unexplained deaths.
+This is more than childhood deaths due to fires and drowning.

-SUDC can affect children of any age from one-nineteen.
+Sudden Unexplained Death in Childhood can affect children of any age from one-eighteen.
 However, it appears to be most prevalent in toddlers and children in their late teens.
+Sudden Unexplained Death In Childhood (SUDC) in children aged 1-4 years is the 5th leading category of death in England and Wales for this age group.
 It is not restricted to the UK and more information from the WHO and CDC database is available from the SUDC Foundation website.

 © SUDC 2018